rmsk2/6502profiler/README.md

 The `.json` suffix of the filename can be omitted.
 In order to run all test cases in that directory see the `verifyall` command as described below.

-The general idea is to have a collection of source file which contain the assembly subroutines to test in one directory (the source directory as given in `AcmeSrcDir`) and additional separate assembly test driver programs in a test directory (named by `AcmeTestDir`) which call the routines that are to be tested in an appropriate fashion.
+The general idea is to have a collection of source files which contain the assembly subroutines to test in one directory (the source directory as given in `AcmeSrcDir`) and additional separate assembly test driver programs in a test directory (named by `AcmeTestDir`) which call the routines that are to be tested in an appropriate fashion.
 The test drivers use the `!source` pseudo opcode of `acme` to access routines from the source directory.
 The test drivers are automatically assembled (or compiled) into the test binary directory.